Of A Bike & Builder

 On the road, you may stop for coffee and chat with local community members about the affordable housing cause.
 Grab a photo at the next state line sign.
 Take the obligatory B&B hay bale picture.

-The van finds a lunch spot about halfway along the route (usually around noon).
+The support vehicle finds a lunch spot about halfway along the route.
 Leftovers, cheap generic carbs, and the occasional donated sugar rush.
 On high mileage days, you even get 2 lunches.

 See & Do All The Things (Part II)

 There are plenty more places to see, whether it’s rural America, the cradle of innovation, or incredible natural phenomena.
 Regardless of where we are, ice cream, impromptu swims, and taking in gorgeous scenery are inevitable.

 No later than 4pm, we arrive at our community host.
 Bike & Build wouldn’t be possible without the generosity of our hosts.
 To reduce costs, we stay with churches, community centers, schools… any organization that gives us a floor to sleep on.
 We’ll unpack the support vehicles and shower (it’s a special, albeit rare, privilege to wash via the hose).

 That host generosity?
 It extends to dinner as well.
 You won’t go hungry on B&B. Hosts often provide dinner for Bike & Builders.
 Riders also give a presentation to the community on the affordable housing cause.

 Some hosts request a bike clinic for their “future B&Bers.”
 We’ll also do occasional meetings to discuss parts of the affordable housing curriculum that all riders complete.
 When that’s done, some riders hit the town.
 Every community has unique offerings for riders who want to experience all that America has to offer.

 Curfew is 11 PM before ride days, 1 AM before builds.
 Get ready, a new day awaits.